BhaveshDwaram/Text-prompts-to-image-generator/README.md

-### This is a simple react application which takes user prompts and generate images using AI Image Generator  api from RAPID AI website
+### This is a simple react application which takes user prompts and generate images using AI Image Generator  api from RAPID AI website.
+And the frontend of the application was built with React js and used axios to fetch the data from Ai image generator api .